launchdarkly/api-client-python/docs/SegmentsApi.md

 Create segment

-Create a new user segment
+Create a new user segment.

 ### Example